JimmyGnosis/TileFix/README.md

 21 (pistol pickup) - Sprite dumped from voxel created by ReaperMan
 2524-2526 (pistol idle and firing) - Contains some graphics from Duke Nukem 64 created by Eurocom
 2531 (reloading pistol magazine) - Contains some graphics from Duke Nukem 64 created by Eurocom
-2544 (RPG idle frame) - I believe this tile might have been made Fox, or if not, by myself with help from Hendricks266.
-I can't remember.
+2544 (RPG idle frame) - Based off tile from the aborted Hail to the King port, I believe made by Fox.
 2570-2572 (pipebomb detonator) - Contains some graphics from Duke Nukem 64 created by Eurocom
 3413-3415 (fire truck) - Contains some graphics from Duke Nukem 64 created by Eurocom